AlannaParsons/midterm/README.md

 NodeJS
 Express
 RESTful routes
-One or more CSS or UI "framework"s: jQuery
+One or more CSS or UI "framework"s: bootstrap jQuery
 A CSS preprocessor such as SASS, Stylus, or PostCSS for styling -- or CSS Custom properties and no CSS preprocessor PostgreSQL and pg (with promises) for DBMS